jialeiY/theDalek/dalekFoot/gaga/README.md

 [#] 6. disable motor pin on startup to avoid wheel turning on start [#] 7. read systick counter
 [#] 8. can control static speed of motor
-9. control dynamic speed of motor
+[#] 9. control dynamic speed of motor
-10. control speed of motor from SPI
+[#] 10. control speed of motor from SPI
 11. the trajectory controlling
+12. output the speed of motor
+13. install all motors